Approximate location Approximate location

 Blue Mountains Wildlife Park

-The proposed Blue Mountains Wildlife and Tourism Development is located at the foot of Bodington Hill, Wentworth Falls on the Great Western Highway.
+The proposed Blue Mountains Wildlife Park is located at the foot of Bodington Hill, Wentworth Falls on the Great Western Highway.

 Wildlife Park map Map of proposed Wildlife Park and surrounds